Chinmayi-Halbhavi/YouTube/README.md

 YouTube offers a rich and complicated environment in which to use and demonstrate different data structures and algorithms, which is why I chose it for my portfolio (DSA).
 YouTube poses distinct problems in terms of effectively managing data, optimizing resource allocation, and guaranteeing seamless live streaming due to its extensive user base and massive content production volume.
 The platform's ongoing requirement for effective spam detection, segment trees, and search and retrieval mechanisms fits in perfectly with the real-world uses of sophisticated DSA techniques like suffix trees and Aho-Corasick algorithms.
 I can show how these algorithms can improve video recommendations, distribute material more efficiently, and boost platform performance by concentrating on YouTube, which is a great way to illustrate how DSA can be used to real-world issues.

+# Objectives
+1. Improve user experience and efficiency by using cutting-edge algorithmic techniques to solve practical issues with YouTube's infrastructure.
+2. Implement scalable solutions for YouTube's platform to demonstrate technical skill in system design and problem-solving.
+3. Through the use of complex data structures and algorithms, address modern issues in digital content management, such as spam detection and geographical content distribution.
+4. Use advanced algorithms to spur innovation and boost performance as you investigate and suggest solutions for upcoming problems in the YouTube ecosystem.

 <img src="Images/YouTube.png" >